-Policy HE2: Information required for proposals involving historic assets
+Policy HE2: Information required for proposals involving heritage assets

-When determining proposals involving historic assets, including non-designated assets, the following information shall be submitted by the applicant as part of the application:
+When determining proposals involving heritage assets, or involving sites where there are reasonable grounds for the potential of unknown assets of archaeological interest to be, the following information shall be submitted by the applicant as part of the application:

-- An assessment of the asset's significance including any contribution made by its setting, and an assessment of the potential impact of the proposal on that significance, using appropriate expertise.
-This can be a desk based assessment and a field evaluation prior to the determination where necessary; and - b) A full programme of work together with proposals to mitigate any adverse impact of the proposed development.
+- a) An assessment of the asset's significance including any contribution made by its setting, and an assessment of the potential impact of the proposal on that significance, using appropriate expertise.
+The level of information required will be proportionate to the assets significance and to the scale of the impact of the proposal and may require, where necessary, a desk based assessment and a field evaluation prior to the determination of the proposal; and - A full programme of work together with proposals to mitigate any adverse impact of the proposed development.
 Where appropriate, work will be implemented through measures secured by planning condition(s) or through a legal agreement.